Profile Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 15. Additional Funds (3-Month Period): $30,000 to $90,000

 - This is the estimated amount of working capital you will need to cover other initial operating expenses for a period of three months.
-These figures are estimates, and Profile by Sanford cannot guarantee you will not have additional expenses starting the business, or that you will ever achieve profitability.
+These figures are estimates, and Profile cannot guarantee you will not have additional expenses starting the business, or that you will ever achieve profitability.
 These figures do not represent an expected period to break-even on your store.

 - If you are not profitable or have low net cash flow, your working capital needs will be higher.